pravega/pravega/documentation/src/docs/controller-service.md

 The *Controller Service* is made up of one or more instances of stateless worker nodes.
-Each new controller instance can be brought up independently and to become part of pravega cluster it merely needs to point to the same zookeeper.
+Each new controller instance can be brought up independently and to become part of pravega cluster it merely needs to point to the same [Apache Zookeeper](https://zookeeper.apache.org/).
 For high availability it is advised to have more than one instance of controller service per cluster.

 Each controller instance is capable of working independently and uses a